kennethjor/esi-docs/docs/services/esi/index.md

 All ESI Requests should be accompanied by an appropriate User-Agent request header providing a method for CCP to contact the source of the request in the event of an issue.

-This could be one or more of the following
+This could be one or more of the following:

 - An Email Address (Strongly Preferred)
 - An App Name (Strongly Preferred)